.

 Pathology Lab Software

 Often, as technology advances, an application that began as a “nice to have” can quickly become a “need to have.”
-That’s the case with data mining from a healthcare LIS software.
+That’s the case with data mining from laboratory information system software.

-To learn more, we recently spoke with Joseph Guido, an Anatomic Pathology Consultant intimately familiar with pathology reporting software and how the best LIS systems supported by the best LIS software vendors can help labs remove deficiencies and grow efficiently.
+To learn more, we spoke with Joseph Guido, an Anatomic Pathology consultant with deep expertise in advanced clinical and pathology reporting software, and firsthand insight into how best LIS systems, delivered by leading LIS software vendors, help laboratories eliminate operational gaps and scale efficiently.

 “Lab operators want to see real-time reporting by feeding data into laboratory information systems with this type of functionality,” he said.
-“I think it’s becoming a standard across the industry.
-Everyone wants to be able to mine their LIS software database for insights into their operations, be it from a high level or a more granular perspective.”
+“It’s becoming a standard across the industry.
+Everyone wants to be able to mine their LIS system database for insights into their operations, be it from a high level or a more granular perspective.”

-Guido continued by suggesting that the sky is the limit for lab informatics with a modern pathology information system, with the lab and the medical LIS company working together to refine the design that best represents the data graphically.
+Guido continued by suggesting that the sky is the limit for lab informatics with a modern clinical and pathology information system, as the lab and the LIS company collaborate to refine the design that best represents the data graphically.

 “Generally, most dashboard widgets start with a conversation between the lab and LIS system developers.
 It can be as simple as a design on a piece of paper submitted to the lab vendors' development team,” Guido said.

-Learn More: Leveraging LigoLab for Optimal Return on Investment: An LIS System Guide for Lab Directors
+Discover More: Leveraging LigoLab for Optimal Return on Investment - An LIS System Guide for Lab Directors

-Practical Medical LIS System Applications for Today’s Clinical Lab
+Practical LIS System Applications for Today’s Medical Lab

 As shown in the examples above, dashboard widgets provide a snapshot of the lab’s efficiency and productivity while enabling lab directors and managers to identify potential issues and take action before it’s too late.